-The Belleville Municipal Power Plant is headed by Electric Services Director Duane Vanous, and employs one additional operators.
+The Belleville Municipal Power Plant is headed by Electric Services Director, employs one additional operator and cross trains other City employees for operation.
 Power Plant employees are trained to operate and maintain the engines and all other machinery related to the production of electricity.
 The Power Plant is manned from 8 am to 5 pm during the week, but employees are on call incase of a power outage after hours.

 Engines at the Belleville Power Plant